 By Tench Phillips, Naro Cinema

 We are living in a time of great cultural change regarding cannabis.
 It’s been a long time coming for those of us who were first experimenting with the plant back in the sixties and seventies.
+Now people are asking the question of what is dabbing in the weed industry.
 At the time, we thought we were on the cusp of a cultural revolution that would change everything.
 The shift of consciousness provided by the plant found free expression in our small gatherings and communities across America.
 And the sixties revolution in music, politics, and the arts fostered the growth of mass movements for equality, civil rights, the environment, and against the war.

 But it is only now, fifty years later, that the majority of social attitudes have finally shifted to the defense of cannabis.
 Not that there isn’t plenty of resistance remaining in the halls of power in this country.
 Today, our society straddles the fence between illegal and legal, between taboo and panacea, between backyard homegrown and commercial gold rush.